tintinscorpion/Dual-color-Polyline-Animation/README.md

    MapAnimator.INSTANCE.animateRoute(googleMap, polyLineList);
 ```
 <br>
-polyLineList refers to the ArrayList<LatLng>, the coordinates which is to be decoded from the directions api of google.
+polyLineList refers to the List<LatLng>, the coordinates which is to be decoded from the directions api of google.

  <br>
  Note: